Remi-Gau/eCobidas/docs/40-spreadsheets.md

 ## To do

-Here is for working on one of the spreadsheet entails.
+Here is a short list of the different things to keep in mind when working on one of the spreadsheet.

 Each line must correspond to one checklist item that must have only one unambiguous item with an associated question.
 Any item that opens the